abdulrehmanwaseem/Electron-License-Distribution-Kit/README.md

 - Secure sensitive business logic with binary-compiled code.
 - Build modern, feature-rich apps with React, styled using Tailwind CSS.
 - Implement scalable, license-based distribution systems for Electron applications.
+- Track and fix errors effectively using Sentry.io to monitor your app in production.

 ### Getting Started: